sendgrid/docs/content/docs/glossary/drip-campaign.md

 A drip campaign is a type of automated [email marketing strategy]({{root_url}}/glossary/email-marketing/) that involves sending a recipient a series of pre-written messages according to a predetermined schedule.
 This schedule is often initiated by certain events in the recipient’s lifecycle as a customer, such as registering for a service or purchasing a product.
-Drip campaigns revolve around the idea of slowly “dripping” specific emails to a recipient in an effort to generate or increase customer engagement over a finite period of time.
+Drip campaigns are used to generate or increase customer engagement over a period of time.

 Drip campaigns help you to send relevant and well timed emails that your customers are likely interested in